a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-13-Kubernetes-v1-31-Release.md

 ### Persistent Volume last phase transition time

 Persistent Volume last phase transition time feature moved to GA in v1.31.
 This feature adds a `PersistentVolumeStatus` field which holds a timestamp of when a PersistentVolume last transitioned to a different phase.
 With this feature enabled, every PersistentVolume object will have a new field `.status.lastTransitionTime`, that holds a timestamp of when the volume last transitioned its phase.
 This change is not immediate; the new field will be populated whenever a PersistentVolume is updated and first transitions between phases (`Pending`, `Bound`, or `Released`) after upgrading to Kubernetes v1.31.
 This allows you to measure time between when a PersistentVolume moves from `Pending` to `Bound`.
 This can be also useful for providing metrics and SLOs.

 For more details about this feature please visit the [PersistentVolume documentation page](/docs/concepts/storage/persistent-volumes/).

-This work was done as a part of [KEP #3762](https://github.com/kubernetes/enhancements/issues/3762) lead by  [SIG Storage](https://github.com/kubernetes/community/tree/master/sig-storage).
+This work was done as a part of [KEP #3762](https://github.com/kubernetes/enhancements/issues/3762) by [SIG Storage](https://github.com/kubernetes/community/tree/master/sig-storage).

 ## Highlights of features graduating to Beta